 1. Think of yourself first

 Think of your life right now.
 Do you like how your life looks without your ex?
 If your ex and you had a very on and off and then on-again kind of a relationship, do you think bringing that back into your life is a healthy decision?
 Your obligation towards your ex has ended and it is alright to think of yourself first.
 If your relationship ending with your ex has left you in a therapist’s room with a bandaged wrist, it is wiser to leave the ex in the past.
+What if your ex got dumped and just wanted to feel wanted with you?

 Ignore the attempt to contact you.
 But if you guys ended mutually but have somehow not kept in touch for these years, having a quick convo over Instagram is not a bad idea.
 Talking to an ex can haunt you with memories, so buckle up.
 Bit again: think of yourself first.
-Your mental peace certainly comes before his ranting to you about his work load and unmet marital fulfillment.
+Your mental peace certainly comes before his ranting to you about his workload and unmet marital fulfillment.

 2. Don’t have to reply instantly